 Chester Steiner, one of their leaders, told us of their history, doctrines, and practices, and he also indicated that they do not find the shorter nickname, "Whitecaps" offensive.
 It helps to identify who they are.

-The Plains Conservative Mennonites come out of the tradition of the Mennonite Church USA, because they sought to live a purer, holier life.
-They now have two churches in Canada, and 22 Fellowships, two of which are in Saskatchewan.
+The Plains Conservative Mennonites broke off from the Conference of Mennonites, at that time under the leadership like George Brunk, because they sought to live a purer, holier life.
+They have two churches in Canada, and 22 Fellowships, two of which are in Saskatchewan.
 Their own core group came from LaCrete, AB, when invited to hold meetings in Martensville and Warman - and after they sensed a welcoming spirit and need.

 When the sending church relocates some families, it also provides funds and teachers for their private school.
 For advanced education they send their young people to a Bible School in Ohio.